 Easy is a killer of success.
 It is the method of mediocrity.

 There is a big difference between easy and simple.
 Easy means not putting in the work.
 Simple, on the other hand, indicates a clear path to the desired outcome.
 Simple isn’t easy.
 It’s understanding what is necessary to complete your goal.

 The next question I Googled was, “What percentage of lottery winners lose all their money?”
-One of the first articles I found, written in 2016, was entitled, “Why Do 70% of Lottery Winners End Up Bankrupt?”
+One of the first articles I found, written in 2016, was titled, “Why Do 70% of Lottery Winners End Up Bankrupt?”
 Apparently winners don’t understand what to do with the money.
 They don’t have a knowledgable team to advise their spending or investing.
-Friends, relatives, and others who know they’ve won all come out of the wood work for a hand out, a loan, a new car, a house.
+Friends, relatives, and others who know they’ve won all come out of the woodwork for a hand out, a loan, a new car, a house.

 These people got lucky.
 They didn’t earn it.
 And then they didn’t know what to do with it.

 The article gave an example of someone who was successful in keeping his lottery fortune.
 Upon winning, this person immediately hired an accountant, an attorney, and a life coach.
 Why?
 Because he knew he didn’t know what to do with the money.
 He knew he needed to bring in others who had experience, had been there before, and could help coach and guide him.

 Let’s take the example of flipping a house.
 Flipping a house is simple.
 You need to buy it at the right price.
 Then you must have the funds or the loan to purchase it.
 It’s imperative that you understand the contract for the purchase.
 You must know what the financing terms are and what they mean.
 Know your exit strategy and the value of the home before you buy it.
 Otherwise, you won’t know what “success” is supposed to look like.